sdmp/sdmp.github.io/index2.md

 * `key` : The binary encoded public key of the node, which is equivalent to an unarmored export of an OpenPGP public key.

-This message SYML **must** be signed by the node.
+This resource SYML **must** be signed by the node.

-Deleting this message indicates that this node is no longer secure, and the node **may not** be communicated with.
+Deleting this resource indicates that this node is no longer secure.
+Properly functioning nodes will **not** communicate with a node once this resource is deleted.

-Updating this message is **not** allowed.
+Updating this resource is **not** allowed.

 ### Node information

 The `control` object has the following **required** properties:

 * `type` : The exact string: `node-info`
-* `network` : A YAML string collection which are the network addresses for the node.
+* `network` : A YAML string collection of the network addresses for the node.
 * `name` : A human-friendly name for the node.

-This message SYML **must** be signed by the node.
+This resource SYML **must** be signed by the node.

 The network addresses **must** be either IPv4 **or** IPv6.